 Through a series of courses, invited speakers, workshops throughout graduate training, students gain knowledge in processing the empirical literature, drawing sound conclusions, and using this information as a background to ground effective research methods as well as empirically supported interventions and assessment practices.
-These lessons are engrained and refined through a series of diverse and intensive research as well as clinical practicum and supervisions experiences.
+These lessons are engrained and refined through a series of diverse and intensive research, clinical practicum, and supervisions experiences.
 Through a mentorship model, students are trained to appreciate continuing to apply these practices, as new empirical evidence continues to arrive, thus promoting a life-long practice.